-When Is It Appropriate to File a Title VI or ADA Complaint?
+When Is It Appropriate to File a Title VI Complaint?

-Applicability.
-The following complaint procedures are applicable to all persons who believe that they have been subject to discrimination on the basis of race, color, and national origin by Jewish Family Service of San Diego (JFSSD) related to it's On the Go transportation program, which is funded in whole or in part by SANDAG.
+- 1. Applicability.
+The following complaint procedures are applicable to all persons who believe that they have been subject to discrimination by Jewish Family Service of San Diego (JFSSD) related to it's On the Go transportation program, which is funded in whole or in part by SANDAG.
+In general, it is designed to address disputes, including but not limited to the following: - 1.1 Disagreements regarding a requested service, accommodation, or modification of a JFSSD practice or requirement. - 1.2 Inaccessibility of a program, publication, or activity. - 1.3 Harassment or discrimination prohibited by California or federal law.